kemal-rov/selfOS/README.md

 ## 🤖 Discord integration

 SelfOS comes with a personal Discord bot that supports slash commands:
-    • /logmeal logs a meal (GPT-powered)
+- /logmeal logs a meal (GPT-powered)
-    • Cron job posts your daily summary at 23:00 CET
+- Cron job posts your daily summary at 23:00 CET
+- Also posts weekly weight trends on Fridays at 12:00 CET

 More commands to come.

+## 🛰️ GitHub Actions Automation

+SelfOS runs scheduled tasks via GitHub Actions:

+### 🗓️ **Daily Summary**

+Every evening at **23:00 CET**, it:
+- Aggregates meals, mood, and weight
+- Generates a GPT-powered reflection
+- Posts the summary to Discord
+*(Optional: saves it to Firestore with --save)*

+### 📉 **Weekly Weight Trend**

+Every Friday at **12:00 CET**, it:
+- Analyzes weight logs over time
+- Generates a reflection using GPT
+- Posts the trend summary to Discord
+`(Optional: logs it to Firestore with --save)`

+You can also trigger both manually via the Actions tab, and choose whether to save reflections.

 ## 🧱 Firestore structure